 When performed on Ubuntu 20.10 (Groovy), the procedure for migrating an OpenStack cloud from ML2+OVS to ML2+OVN may require an extra step due to Open vSwitch bug LP #1852221.

-Following the procedure in the Migration from Neutron ML2+OVS to ML2+OVN section of the deploy guide, the workaround is to restart the ovs-vswitchd service after resuming the ovn-chassis charm in step 15:
+Following the procedure on the Migration to OVN page.
+The workaround is to restart the ovs-vswitchd service after resuming the ovn-chassis charm in step 15:

 A summary of documentation updates is given below.